gve-sw/IoX_Iperf_App/README.md

 # CISCO IoX Iperf App
-[Iperf](https://iperf.fr/) is a network monitoring tool, in this prototype we embded this tool in a docker container to be shiped into IoX devices, this will enable insights on the network for customers acorss difrent IoT networks.
+[Iperf](https://iperf.fr/) is a network performance measurement and tuning tool, in this prototype we embded this tool in a docker container to be shiped into IoX devices, this will enable insights on the network for customers acorss difrent IoT networks.

-In this prototype we built a python flask app with the Iperf tool to monitor network link from the IoX device to a centrla Iperf server.
+In this prototype we built a python flask app with API access to Iperf tool it will be used to monitor network link from the IoX device container to a central Iperf server.
 ![alt text][Prototype]

-[Prototype]:./prototype.png "Prototype workflow"
+[Prototype]:img/prototype.png "Prototype workflow"

 ## Install: